Install Redis on Linux, macOS, and Windows

 You are done!
 Now you can try running your instance with:

 sudo /etc/init.d/redis_6379 start

 Make sure that everything is working as expected:

 - Do a test save with

-redis-cli saveand check that the dump file is correctly stored into
+redis-cli saveand check that a dump file is correctly saved to

-- Check that your Redis instance is correctly logging in the log file.
+- Check that your Redis instance is logging to the

-Note: In the above instructions we skipped many Redis configuration parameters that you would like to change, for instance in order to use AOF persistence instead of RDB persistence, or to setup replication, and so forth.
+The above instructions don't include all of the Redis configuration parameters that you could change.
+For example, to use AOF persistence instead of RDB persistence, or to set up replication, and so forth.